Kattankudy mosque massacre

 The Kattankudy Mosque Massacre was the killing of over 147 Muslim men and boys on 3 August, 1990.
 Around 30 armed Tamil militants raided two mosques in Kattankudy (Meer Jummah Mosque, Kattankudy-01 & Hussainiyya Mosque, Manchanthoduwai) where over 300 people were prostrating in Isha prayers.
 The Sri Lankan government, survivors, and observers accuse the Liberation Tigers of Tamil Eelam (LTTE) of committing the crime.
 The LTTE denied involvement and never retracted the denial.

 Background

-The Liberation Tigers of Tamil Eelam, is a militant rebel organization which had been fighting the Sri Lankan Civil War since 1976 in order to establish a separate state in the North and East of the country.

 Peace talks which began in 1989 broke down ending a 13-month ceasefire.
-On 11 June the LTTE attacked numerous government targets such as Police stations.
+According to NESOHR, on June 10 1990, Muslim groups with the help of the security forces massacred 37 Tamil civilians in Sammanthurai.
+On 11 June the LTTE attacked numerous government targets and massacred over 600 Sri Lankan Police officers.
+In response, hundreds of Tamil civilians were massacred in the east by security forces with the help of Muslim home guards.

 On June 26, 1990 LTTE militants looted 93 shops in Kattankudy, burning 3 of them.
+In mid-July, the LTTE massacred dozens of Muslims in retaliation for Muslim collaboration with security forces in the killing of Tamil civilians in Ampara District.

 On 24 July 1990 armed persons murdered four Muslims at a mosque in the Batticaloa District.
 On 29 July 1990 armed persons killed 10 worshippers in Sammanthurai, 25 miles east of the town of Batticaloa.
 Sri Lankan military officials claimed it was done by the LTTE.
 They also claimed the LTTE attacked Muslim villages, and burning their shops and homes, on the basis of suspecting them of supporting the government.